 you want is a good idea.

 Next, does the breeder do the pertinent health screening on her breeding dogs?
 That would include PennHip or OFA for hips and elbows, and CERF for eyes.
 In Aussies, MDR1 testing is a good idea.
 There are other tests many breeders may do, including the HSF4 cataract test, Pelger-Huet anomaly, and they may have a pedigree assessment run by C.A.
 Sharp at ASHGI.
+We can also run "breed panels" for various diseases found in our breeds.
+Most labs like Animal Genetics offer a panel for some breeds - they do for Aussies and Mini Americans so we do that with all our dogs.
 Can the breeder provide you with a pedigree, and an explanation of what she hoped to produce with a particular cross?
 Can she show or tell you the strengths and weaknesses in each of the parents?
 Breeding dogs is more than taking two "pretty dogs" and sticking them together.
 Ideally a breeder will try to maintain the good qualities in her lines, while decreasing the bad ones or faults.
 Even if you breed two Champion dogs, not all their pups will be "show quality".
 Beware the breeder that claims otherwise, or seems to just look at color or markings to determine quality.
 A good show dog is judged more on structure and movement than just color or markings, assuming the markings are within the breed standard.
 It is judged against the breed standard for AKC or ASCA.
 Also beware the breeder advertising "rare" white, or mismark Aussies, or Aussies of nonstandard colors like yellow, dilute or sable as being rare or more valuable.
 While they can make good pets, they do not meet the standard are not "worth" more money.
 They also should not be bred as their color or markings are a disqualification by the breed standard.

 Also beware of the breeder who claims to never have had a single health problem in any dog or pup.
 Dogs are living creatures and all are prone to carry at least some genetic issues.
 They may be very minor or more serious.
 I find that breeders who make that claim either do no health testing, don't keep track of the pups they produce, or aren't very honest.
 ALL lines have issues, and the truly dedicated breeders will study each line and make informed decisions, rather than burying their heads in the sand and pretending all is perfect.
 That said, it is possible to breed dogs that are healthy overall, with work and time spent studying pedigrees, keeping track of pups and relatives, and doing as much health screening as possible.